 - Number of logged-in users

 Use the 'Daily' and 'Monthly' tabs to see the respective usage statistics.

 You can use the dropdown in the top right of the application dashboard screen to select Testnet/Mainnet usage details.

-To de-register an application the developers must delete the entry using the dashboard.
+To de-register an application the developers must delete the entry using the Arcana Developer Dashboard.
 Go to the 'Manage Apps' dashboard page which lists all the registered applications.

 Select the application you wish to de-register and choose Delete.

-New users can get help with Auth SDK configuration and dashboard usage by consulting the Arcana Dashboard FAQ or contacting 📨 email@example.com.
+New users can get help with Arcana Auth SDK configuration and Arcana Developer Dashboard usage by consulting the Arcana Developer Dashboard FAQ or contacting 📨 email@example.com.